 Protectors of Predators or Prey: Bystanders and Upstanders Amid Sexual Crimes

 90 Pages Posted: 3 Apr 2018 Last revised: 8 Dec 2019

-In the wake of widespread revelations about sexual abuse by Harvey Weinstein, Larry Nassar, and others, the United States is reckoning with the past and searching for the means to prevent and punish such offenses in the future.
+In the wake of widespread revelations about sexual abuse by Harvey Weinstein, Larry Nassar, and others, the United States is reckoning with the past and present, and searching for the means to prevent and punish such offenses in the future.
 The scourge of sexual crimes goes far beyond instances perpetrated by powerful men; this misconduct is rampant throughout the country.
 In some of these cases, third parties knew about the abuse and did not try to intervene.
-Scrutiny of such bystanderism is increasing, including in the legal world.
+Scrutiny of—and responses to—such bystanderism are increasing, including in the legal world.